Azure-Samples/azure-edge-extensions-aio-dp-jumpstart/infra/README.md

       mosquitto_pub -t "zurich/input" -f "../test/data/total-counter-samples/Good-Counter-5.json"
    ```

-   You should now see the input message enriched with calculation value for total counter and the reference data in the `metrics/aio/total-count` topic.
-The total counter value should be 5 for the current input.
+   You should now see the input message enriched with a calculation value for total counter and reference data in the `metrics/aio/total-count` topic.
+The total counter value should be `5` for the current input.
    To output a different total counter value, you can send more input message accordingly by following the [total counter design](../docs/design/total-count.md#total-count-logic).

    ![Image of MQTTUI with metrics](../docs/assets/all-metrics.png)